 Eureka!
 How about industry growth?

 After thinking about the above factors, I got frustrated.
-So I started Googling the subject a bit and I think I might have found the answer thanks to this Blackbaud white paper.
-According to one of its authors (Katherine Swank— one of our pals!), the best metric for determining how many legacy gift intentions you should be receiving each year would have to be based on the industry growth as a whole for legacy gifts made each year.
+So I started Googling the subject a bit and I think I might have found the answer thanks to this Blackbaud white paper (white paper no longer available).
+According to one of its authors, Katherine Swank, the best metric for determining how many legacy gift intentions you should be receiving each year would have to be based on the industry growth as a whole for legacy gifts made each year.

 This seems to make a lot of sense.

 The report states that planned gifts to charitable organizations have grown on average 4.5% to 5% every year, even in economic downturns.

 I think my client should use this formula with his own year-over-year data to determine how he’s doing comparatively.
 For instance, if he received 40 intentions last year, then he should receive 42 next year (a 5% increase).

 In other words, he probably should look solely at his program and how it is growing compared to the very simple industry growth percentage.